CDPs & OODA Loops: How Customer Insight Increases Iteration Cycles for Fast-Growing Businesses

 Developed by military strategist John Boyd, this four-part cycle offers a framework for making smart decisions in fast-paced environments.

 Needless to say, the current retail environment would not be considered as high-stakes as the combat situations for which the OODA loop was originally developed.
 However, you can still employ OODA loops in your day-to-day decision-making processes to enhance your agility and maintain a competitive edge.

-By using a Customer Data Platform (CDP) to combine, enrich, and organise your data around individual customer profiles, you can improve the speed and ease with which you observe customer behaviour, draw insights, and adapt your strategies based on those insights.
+By using a Customer Data Platform (CDP) to combine, enrich, and organize your data around individual customer profiles, you can improve the speed and ease with which you observe customer behavior, draw insights, and adapt your strategies based on those insights.
 When you give every team access to the same dataset, you empower them to make agile, insight-driven decisions that enhance the customer experience and drive engagement across every channel and touchpoint.

 OODA loops in the customer data world look like this:

 - Observe: Collect, enrich, and standardize your data to gain a single customer view.

 - Orient: Derive insights, measure performance, and track changes using analytics tools.

 - Decide: Use these insights to make informed decisions on how to improve customer engagement.

 - Act: Activate personalized, customer-centric campaigns across your retail platforms.